zac-heisey/murray-lampert/index.md

   desc: Gregg and his company did a fantastic job on our home remodel!
 The work was
     extensive, including moving walls, building a second story, bathrooms, cabinets, HVAC, tile work, etc. Highly recommend!
+- name: Julie
+  location: San Diego
+  desc: I've worked with Murray Lampert over the past 15 years and I've always been impressed with their honesty and professionalism.
+They treat each project with a personal touch and really explain the process of remodeling.
+- name: Lance
+  location: San Diego
+  desc: Greg is a very kind person and extremely knowledgeable in all areas of construction.
+I recommend him and Murray Lampert to anyone in need of quality construction services.
 ---